thomas-haslwanter/statsintro/rst/statsDistributions.rst

    0, & \mbox{if } x < 0
    \end{cases}

-The exponential PDF is shown in Figure [fig:exponential]
+The exponential PDF is shown in the figure below

 | |image16|
 *Exponential Distribution*